Niel87/Reactapp3/README.md

 File updated with new receipes
 Release Drafter updated
 code changes to release drafter
 Mergeable bot on auto merge
+multiple changes to code made by nek